patrisanfar/CNV_Calling_TGS/README.md

 ## 4. Annotation

-Once the CNV merging step is completed, CNVs were annotated in two steps:
+Once the CNV merging step is completed, CNVs are annotated in two steps:

 - `00_launcher_annotsv.sh` runs AnnotSV to add functional and clinical information based on the `GRCh38` reference genome.